 A well-chosen game can be just what your team needs to bring back the energy in your retrospectives and force some deep thinking about continuous improvement.

-Humans are proven to learn better when gaming is involved.
-In fact, a 2013 study showed that learning outcomes improved by 23% when they derived from an educational game.
+outcomes improved by 23% when they derived from an educational game.

 So next time you see your team’s eyes glazing over a little in your retrospective, try to spice things up with a game or two.